autonomousvision/navsim/docs/install.md

 ```

 Next download the splits you want to use.
-You can download the mini, trainval, test and submision_test split with the following scritps
+You can download the mini, trainval, test and submission_test split with the following scripts
 ```
 ./download_mini
 ./download_trainval